 Profit (loss) includes amounts transferred to other accounts when the asset is disposed.

 Two methods can be used when a disposed fixed asset is sold.
-The first is to post a receipt in the Receipts & Payments tab to Fixed assets and the specific asset’s subaccount prior to recording disposal.
+The first is to post a receipt in the Receipts & Payments tab to Fixed assets, at cost and the specific asset’s subaccount prior to recording disposal.
 This reduces the purchase cost balance, decreasing any loss on disposal.
 Such a receipt would show up in the